Skip to main content

 PROFESSOR AND DIRECTOR, MAS AND CERTIFICATE PROGRAMS IN SPATIAL ANALYSIS FOR PUBLIC HEALTH

 Dr. Curriero’s primary interests include the development and application of spatial statistical methodology and geographic information systems (GIS) in public health.
 Applications involve areas related to environmental epidemiology, exposure mapping, cluster detection and models for characterizing spatial variation in disease risk.
 His current methodological research includes spatial methods using alternative measures of distance and analysis for data at different levels of spatial resolution.
 In addition, Dr. Curriero serves as Principal Investigator/co-Principal Investigator on multiple grants leading the spatial analysis efforts, has developed the spatial analysis curriculum onsite at the School, and is Director of the newly forming Johns Hopkins Spatial Science for Public Health Center.
 He serves as primary instructor for two on-site courses at the School, as well as teaching online courses in the MAS program in Spatial Analysis for Public Health.
-Read Bio.
+Read Bio(link is external).

 Aruna Chandran, MD